 There is no doubt that the community sector has picked up a lot of the basic services that the government has failed to deliver.
-This ignores the reality that-despite all of the services that Ms Berry went to great lengths to recite-things have not improved.
+This ignores the reality that, despite all of the services that Ms Berry went to great lengths to recite, things have not improved.
 In fact, Ms Stephen-Smith acknowledged that, in the direct words of Fiona and her daughter, things have never been worse.
-Fiona wrote a letter to all of the Kurrajong members of the Assembly-and I know that Ms Stephen-Smith received it.
-In that letter, Fiona said:
+In the letter that Fiona wrote to all of the Kurrajong members of the Assembly-and I know that Ms Stephen-Smith received it-she said: